nimbella/docs/docs/deployer-spec.md

 #### Overwriting existing actions

-When the deployer uploads an action, but that action already exists in your namespace, the new information is merged with the old.
+When the deployer uploads an action, but that action already exists in your namespace, the new information is merged with the old (the same semantics as `nim action update`, rather than `nim action create`).
 You will notice, in this case, that the `version` property of the action will be incremented from its previous value.
+In addition, parameters and annotations from a previous incarnation are retained unless changed.
 The `clean` property causes the old action to be deleted first, enabling a "clean start".

 ```
 packages: